Homiletics: Homiletics in the Jewish tradition

-Early church
+Early Christian church

 According to middle second-century writer Justin Martyr, the practice of the early church was for someone to read from the "Memoirs of the Apostles or the Writings of the Prophets", meaning readings from what was to become the Christian Bible.
 A discourse on the text followed the reading.
 This was the same practice as that of the synagogues, but now with the New Testament writings added, except that in Christian churches the same person who read the scripture also explained it and there was no set lectionary of readings.
 Origen, a third-century theologian, preached through most books of the Old Testament and many of the New, which we have today.
 Origen's sermons on the scripture are expository and evangelistic.
-By the fourth century, a system had developed where a readings from the Law, Prophets, Epistles, and Gospels were read in that order, followed by a sermon.
+By the fourth century, a system had developed where a reading from the Law, Prophets, Epistles, and Gospels were read in that order, followed by a sermon.
 John Chrysostom is recognized as one of the greatest preachers of this age.
 His sermons begin with exegesis, followed by application to practical problems.